semantic-flow/weave/documentation/weave/index.md

   up-to-date, no collisions, build with prompt)

 ## Copying strategies

+- `no-overwrite`: is the safe option where the copy will fail if a collision is detected; it only really makes sense if clean is true

 With a copying strategy of "overwrite", the order matters, so we should probably include a inclusions: order: key that takes an integer, and on build inclusion